jcsargis00/NFT-Research/README.md

 ![yah](https://github.com/jcsargis00/NFT-Research/blob/main/images/yahoo.PNG)
 #### Select top 6-10 cryptocurrencies used to make NFT's from this chart.
 ![market](https://github.com/jcsargis00/NFT-Research/blob/main/images/cryptowissernftmarket.PNG)
-There are 51 rows in this table, need to determine the top cryptocurrencies in the NFT marketplace from this information (website https://www.cryptowisser.com/nft-marketplaces/)
+Too determine the top cryptocurrencies in the NFT marketplace analzye the information on this website https://www.cryptowisser.com/nft-marketplaces/)
 #### Machine Learning
 * SciKitLearn is the ML library to create a classifier.
 * KMeans clustering algorithm to group similar currencies into classes.